Social organization: Elements

-Social organizations happen in everyday life.
-Many people belong to various social structures—institutional and informal.
+Social organizations are present in everyday life.
+Many people belong to various social structures, both institutional and informal.
 These include clubs, professional organizations, and religious institutions.
-To have a sense of identity with the social organization, being closer to one another helps build a sense of community.
-While organizations link many like-minded people, it can also cause a separation with others not in their organization due to the differences in thought.
-Social organizations are structured to where there is a hierarchical system.
-A hierarchical structure in social groups influences the way a group is structured and how likely it is that the group remains together.
+Physical proximity with other members can strengthen a sense of community and shared identity within a social organization.
+While organizations link people with shared interests or goals, membership can also produce boundaries between members and non-members.
+Social organizations typically have some hierarchical structure.
+The form that hierarchy takes influences how a group is structured and how stable it tends to be over time.

-Four other interactions can also determine if the group stays together.
+Four other interactions can also bear on whether a group stays together.
 A group must have a strong affiliation within itself.
-To be affiliated with an organization means having a connection and acceptance in that group.
-Affiliation means an obligation to come back to that organization.
-To be affiliated with an organization, it must know and recognize that you are a member.
-The organization gains power through the collective resources of these affiliations.
-Often affiliates have something invested in these resources that motivate them to continue to make the organization better.
-On the other hand, the organization must keep in mind the substitutability of these individuals.
-While the organization needs the affiliates and the resources to survive, it also must be able to replace leaving individuals to keep the organization going.
-Because of all these characteristics, it can often be difficult to be organized within the organization.
-This is where recorded control comes in, as writing things down makes them more clear and organized.
+To be affiliated with an organization means having a recognized connection and acceptance within that group, along with an obligation to return to it.
+The organization draws power through the collective resources of its affiliates.
+Those affiliates often have something invested in those resources, which motivates continued participation.
+At the same time, the organization must account for the substitutability of individuals: it needs affiliates and their resources to survive, but it also needs to be able to replace departing members.
+Given all these dynamics, internal coordination can be difficult.
+Recorded control — writing things down — makes processes clearer and keeps the organization coherent.